 Duration: 1.5 hours

-Driving over grassland, across creeks in a luxury four-wheel drive, the tour concludes with canapés accompanied by a glass of sparkling wine as you watch the sun disappear over the horizon.
+The tour concludes with canapés accompanied by a glass of sparkling wine and refreshments bringing the day to a close, as guests watch the sun disappear over the horizon.

 Tours depart late afternoon each day and is subject to weather conditions (Sundowners do not take place in Winter due to the cold but rather occurs at the Main Homestead).